fal-works/banker/README.md

 An AoSoA consists of multiple Chunks (or SoA: Structure of Arrays).

-Each chunk has a fixed capacity and contains vector data that are converted
-from the original `Structure` class, with the same variable names.
+Each chunk has a fixed capacity and contains vector data that are converted from the original `Structure` class, with the same variable names.

 Regarding the user-defined functions:

--	Any static function with `@:banker.useEntity` metadata is converted to a method
-which finds a new available entity and sets initial values to it.
+-	Any static function with `@:banker.useEntity` metadata is converted to a method which finds a new available entity and sets initial values to it.
-- Any other static function is converted to an iterator method,
-which iterates all entities that are currently in use.
+- Any other static function is converted to an iterator method, which iterates all entities that are currently in use.

 Regarding the function arguments:

-- Arguments that match any of the variable names are internally
-provided in the AoSoA/Chunk so you don't need to pass them manually.
+- Arguments that match any of the variable names are internally provided in the AoSoA/Chunk so you don't need to pass them manually.
-- Define an argument with the original type (e.g. `x: Float`) to get READ access, or
+- Define an argument with the original type (e.g. `x: Float`) to get READ access.
-with the vector type (`x: banker.vector.WritableVector<Float>`) for WRITE access.
+- Define an argument with the vector type (e.g. `x: banker.vector.WritableVector<Float>`) for WRITE access.
-- If you need WRITE access, you also have to include a special argument `i: Int`
+- If you need WRITE access, you also have to include a special argument `i: Int`.
-and use it as an index for writing to vectors.
+Then use it as an index for writing to vectors.
-- For disusing (releasing) an entity, define a special argument `disuse: Bool` in
+- For disusing (releasing) an entity, define a special argument `disuse: Bool` in any iterator function.
-any iterator function, and write `disuse = true` under any condition you'd like.
+Then write `disuse = true` under any condition.
 This will release the entity the next time you call `synchronize()` (below).

 Other: